AlexanderLJX/SecureEnterpriseLAN-ICT2217/configuration.md

 access-list outside_access_in extended permit tcp 172.27.47.16 255.255.255.252 host 192.168.3.2 eq ssh
-access-list outside_access_in extended permit ip any any access-list outside_access_in extended permit udp any any eq 53 access-group outside_access_in in interface outside
+access-list outside_access_in extended permit ip any any access-list outside_access_in extended permit udp any any eq 53 access-list outside_access_in extended permit udp any any eq 123 access-group outside_access_in in interface outside

 !
 Access list for jumphost interface